scgbern/scgpico/content/wiki/howtos/howtofillouttravelexpenseswhenyougetbackfromatrip/index.md

 ---
 Title: How to Fill out Travel Expenses when you get back from a Trip
 ---
+#How to Fill out Travel Expenses when you get back from a Trip
 The expenses form is available at: [Spesen-Form](%assets_url%/download/forms/)

 Our expenses are paid either by the Canton or by SNF.